Iridium Communications: Russo-Ukrainian War

-From 2015–2022, Iridium Satellite was selling navigation systems directly to its Russian subsidiary, Iridium Communications.
-In 2022, the Moscow-based subsidiary gave the National Guard of Russia access to the satellite constellation.
+Following the 2022 Russian invasion of Ukraine, Iridium adjusted its operations to comply with United States and international sanctions and stopped shipments of end-user equipment to Russia.
+Iridium nevertheless continued providing satellite communications services in Russia through two local subsidiaries and authorized Russian service providers.
+As of 2025, its Russian operations employed approximately 40 people and used a dedicated gateway in Izhevsk.
+Revenue from operations in Russia represented approximately 2% of Iridium's total revenue in each year from 2023 through 2025.

-Following the 2022 Russian invasion of Ukraine, Iridium structured their operations to comply with US sanctions and stopped shipment of end-user equipment to Russia.
-Despite this, In 2023, Iridium Communications, via some unknown intermediaries, imported machines made by the American parent company for receiving and converting voice and images.
+In 2023, Euromaidan Press, citing an investigation by the Ukrainian watchdog Trap Aggressor, reported that Iridium equipment and services had been used by Russian military organizations.
+The investigation alleged that Iridium's Russian subsidiary had provided access to the satellite network to the National Guard of Russia in 2022 and that Iridium equipment continued to enter Russia through intermediaries in 2023.
+Iridium told the publication that it did not condone use of its technology in Russian military drones, requested identifying information so that it could investigate the reported use, and said its partners were contractually required to comply with applicable sanctions.

 Iridium satellite constellation

-The Iridium system requires 66 active satellites in low Earth orbit to complete its constellation and 9 spare satellites are kept in-orbit to serve in case of failure.
-The satellites are in six polar orbital planes at a height of approximately 485 mi.
-Satellites communicate with neighboring satellites via Ka band intersatellite links to relay communications to and from ground stations.
+The Iridium system uses 66 operational satellites in low Earth orbit, with 14 additional satellites serving as in-orbit spares.
+The operational satellites are arranged in six nearly polar orbital planes with 11 operational satellites per plane, at an altitude of approximately 485 mi.
+Satellites communicate with neighboring satellites through intersatellite links using K-band spectrum at 23 GHz.
+Ka-band frequencies are used for feeder links between the satellites and Iridium's ground stations.
 The original constellation was launched in the late 1990s before the company went through bankruptcy.
-In January 2017, Iridium began to launch its next-generation satellites through its $3 billion launch campaign, Iridium NEXT.
+In January 2017, Iridium began to launch its next-generation satellites through its approximately $3 billion launch campaign, Iridium NEXT.
 The new satellites were sent into space on SpaceX Falcon 9 launch vehicles from Vandenberg AFB Space Launch Complex 4 in California over the course of eight launches between January 2017 and January 2019.
 On January 14, 2017, SpaceX launched 10 of the new Iridium satellites into orbit.
 The second launch of Iridium NEXT satellites took place on June 25, 2017 on a SpaceX Falcon 9 rocket out of Vandenberg Space Force Base.
 This was the second of eight scheduled launches.
 The third launch of 10 NEXT satellites took place on October 9, 2017.
 On December 22, 2017, ten additional satellites were deployed after a successful launch on a SpaceX Falcon 9 rocket.
 On May 22, SpaceX successfully launched an additional five Iridium NEXT satellites from Vandenberg Space Force Base.

 On January 11, 2019, the final ten satellites were placed in orbit by SpaceX.